Fall Protection Systems (Continued)

 A positioning-device system with a self-retracting lifeline.

-The components of a positioning-device system - anchorage, connectors, and body support - are similar to those of a personal fall-arrest system.
-However, the systems serve different purposes.
 A positioning-device system provides support and must stop a free fall within 2 feet; a personal-fall-arrest system provides no support and must limit free-fall distance to 6 feet.

 A guardrail system consists of a top rail, midrail, and intermediate vertical member.
 Guardrail systems can also be combined with toeboards that prevent materials from rolling off